We can influence the outcome of this proposal, and we need to speak up. More information below.

 These jets lead to significant water pollution.
-Truax base is a major source for PFA contamination.
+Truax Field is a major source for PFAS contamination.
 PFAS are “forever chemicals” that pollute our water.
 Already one city well has been shut down, and the DNR has found high levels of PFAS in Starkweather Creek, which runs through the base.
-The Department of Defense has neglected to clean up its mess.
+The Department of Defense has refused to clean up its mess.
 With F-35s, pollution will get worse.

 F-35s will have nuclear capabilities.
 F-35s will be able to carry nuclear weapons in the future.
 Though the Truax base does not currently have a nuclear mission, the Air Force can change its mission, and Truax could become a military target.
 The nuclear weapons the F-35 will be outfitted to carry are offensive, first strike weapons, and it is Air Force policy to not reveal the location of its nuclear weapons and capabilities.

 Who supports these jets?